IBM/maximo-labs/docs/monitor-hol/monitor_asset_devices.md

 * Troubleshoot functions
 ---
 *Before you begin:*
-This lab requires that you have completed Lab 1 Connected Devices
+This Exercise requires that you have completed Exercise 1 Connected Devices
 ---

 # View Data